Olheiro/GHubBackuperator/README.md

 G Hub Backuperator
 ------------------

-G Hub Backuperator utility backs up and restores Logitch G Hub's settings and profiles in Windows.
+G Hub Backuperator backs up and restores Logitch G Hub's settings and profiles in Windows.
 A backup can be useful in case of drive failure, reformats or to transfer settings and profiles to a new computer.

-G Hub only allows backing up to Logitech's cloud storage, which requires creating an account and many users don't want.
+G Hub only allows backing up to Logitech's cloud storage, which requires creating an account.
 Files can be copied and restored manually, but that's cumbersome and prone to mistakes.
 This utility automates those processes over a few seconds with no need to dive into system folders.

 The settings files backed up are located in %LocalAppData%\LGHUB\,
 %AppData%\G HUB\, %AppData%\lghub\ and %ProgramData%\LGHUB\ and are saved in
-Downloads/GHub_Backup.
+Downloads/GHub_Backup by default.

 The backup can be saved to or restored from the default Downloads\GHub_Backup or a custom location can be chosen.